-Boredom and feeling too busy are the same problem.
+If you’re saying “I’m feeling bored,” it’s important to realize that boredom and feeling too busy are the same problem.
 Some people claim I’m being too ambitious trying to strike down chronic boredom and busyness at the same time.
 I’d argue that the only way to take them out is simultaneously.

 Boredom is feeling that there are too few high-quality ways to spend attention.
 Busyness is forced boredom.
 This means that you feel there are high quality ways to spend attention, but your attention is being stolen from you before you can use it.

 Feelings of boredom and busyness are subjective.
 You can’t look out in the world and claim it is busy or boring.
 To say these feelings are subjective is obvious, but that misses a key point.
 The real problem is quality.